Travel Packing Advice

 when you're flying.
 The knapsack goes on all day trips, bus tours and overnight excursions.

-Many items may be confiscated by security at the airport.
-As security measures tighten up the list of prohibited items widens and changes.
+Restricted items may be confiscated by security at the airport.

-on Luggage Restrictions which will link you to most airline baggage allowance pages Additionally,
+Visit our page on Luggage Restrictions which will link you to most airline baggage allowance pages.

-- Gas cannisters of any kind are not allowed on planes even in your checked luggage.
-This includes butane cannisters for hair appliances and lighters.
-Co2 cannisters are
+any kind are not allowed on planes even in your checked luggage.
+This

 bulk in your luggage.
 Hair conditioner makes a fabulous shaving cream,